3. HOTEL INFO

 Q. If I want to arrive prior to the start of the tour, can you book additional hotel nights for me?

 A. Yes, we can.
-As soon as you have your flights booked, let us know which nights you’ll need additional accommodations and we’ll be happy to book those for you (based on availability).
+As soon as you have your flights booked, let us know for which nights you’ll need additional accommodations and we’ll be happy to book those for you (based on availability).

-2. WHILE VISITING ARGENTINA
+2. WHILE VISITING BUENOS AIRES

 Q. Will bottled water be readily available?